 What do you picture when you hear someone say they’re doing the keto diet?

-I’ll start by saying that it’s not that these assumptions are incorrect.
-Both eating a lettuce wrapped double bacon cheeseburger and entering into a fasting state can put you in a state of ketosis.
-The problem with the first scenario (heavy consumption of meat/animal products) is that eating that way is very dangerous, toxic, and pro-inflammatory when done long-term (or short-term depending on your current state of health), and fasting ketosis is a different state of ketosis than (what I like to call) dietary or nutritional ketosis.
+None of these views of ketosis are incorrect – both eating the foods listed above and entering into a fasting state can put you in a state of ketosis.
+The problem with the first scenario (heavy consumption of meat/animal products) is that eating that way is dangerous, toxic, and pro-inflammatory when done long-term (or short-term depending on your current state of health).
+The latter, fasting ketosis, is a different state of ketosis than (what I like to call) dietary or nutritional ketosis.
 I’ll save that one for another post.

 Dietary ketosis occurs when one is consuming ketones, or fat, as their primary fuel source.
 In order for the body to adequately use the ketones one is consuming as it’s fuel, there has to be very minimal carbohydrate consumption.
 Why?
 Because given the chance, the body will ALWAYS choose to burn carbs over fats for energy purposes.
-It’s what it’s been trained to do and, as we all know, old habits are hard to break!
+It’s what it’s been trained to do and, as the saying goes, old habits die hard!

-You see, the body can run off of one of two fuels: oxygen and ketones (fats), or or oxygen and glucose (carbs)., but it can’t run off of both at the same time.
-Carbohydrates require insulin to get into our cells to be used as fuel, whereas are insulin INDEPENDENT.
+You see, the body can run off of one of two fuels: oxygen and ketones (fats), or or oxygen and glucose (carbs), but it can’t run off of both at the same time.
+Glucose requires insulin to get into our cells to be used as fuel, whereas are insulin INDEPENDENT.
 Aka they can walk right into our cells to deliver fuel sans insulin receptors.
 The problem with an insulin dependent fuel system is that due to a high consumption of carbohydrates most of us have overburdened and, subsequently, burnt out our insulin receptors by the time we’re in our 20’s (sometimes we see this now in teens!).
 This is what happens when we follow the SAD – Standard American Diet – which is carb driven.
 And, when this happens, the carbs we consume can no longer get into our cells to be used as fuel, causing glucose to remain cycling, homeless, around in the blood system.

 ** Fun Fact: high cortisol (stress) levels over time have the SAME EFFECT on our insulin receptors as eating a high carb-diet does!